henrikingo/dsi/signal_processing/README.md

 # DSI: Signal Processing
 This sub-directory concerns itself with the signal processing functionality.
-At present it is a suite of software based upon a python version of [e.divisive](https://www.rdocumentation.org/packages/ecp/versions/3.1.0/topics/e.divisive) which in itself based on [this document](https://arxiv.org/pdf/1306.4933.pdf).
+At present it is a suite of software based upon a python version of [e.divisive](https://www.rdocumentation.org/packages/ecp/versions/3.1.0/topics/e.divisive) which is itself based on [this document](https://arxiv.org/pdf/1306.4933.pdf).

 ## Command Line tools

 The signal processing module provides a command line interface through the 'change-points' executable.
-This executable in turn provides a number of sub-commands (list, mark, hide ..) for processing change points.
+This executable in turn provides a number of sub-commands (list, mark, hide, etc.) for processing change points.

-Think of the 'change-points' exe as equivalent to the 'git' command line executable and 'change-points mark', 'change-points hide' as the git commands (pull/ push / checkout).
+Think of the 'change-points' exe as equivalent to the 'git' command line executable and 'change-points mark', 'change-points hide' as the git commands (pull / push / checkout).

 ### Installation